Self-Polish: Enhance Reasoning in Large Language Models via Problem Refinement: Self-Polish Prompting

-\paragraph{Return condition \& answer selection.} There are two situations that terminate the process.
-The first is when the last two answers are consistent, indicating convergence of the answer.
+\paragraph{Return condition \& answer selection.} There are two situations that terminate the iterative process.
+The first is when the last two answers are the same, indicating convergence of the answer.
 In this case, we can directly return the answer.
-The second situation is when the number of iterations exceeds the maximum count $K=3$.\footnote{Note that the bigger maximum iteration count $K$ may lead to better performance, but here we set it to $3$ to achieve a trade-off between efficiency and effectiveness.} In such cases, we have multiple options for selecting the final answer, such as the answer to the first generated problem, the answer to the last generated problem, or utilizing a majority voting approach to determine the answer \cite{DBLP:journals/corr/abs-2203-11171}, which will be discussed in our ablation study in Section \ref{sec:ablation studies}.
-Here we choose the answer to the last generated problem by default as it performs well.
+The second situation is when the iteration number exceeds the maximum count $T=2$.\footnote{One iteration means one time of problem refinement.
+Note that a bigger $T$ can yield a larger performance gain, as discussed in Section \ref{sec:ablation studies} Here we set $T=2$ to achieve a balance in computational efficiency and performance.} In such case, we have multiple options for selecting the final answer, such as the answer to the original problem, the answer to the first generated problem, the answer to the last generated problem, or utilizing a majority voting approach to select the answer \citep{DBLP:journals/corr/abs-2203-11171}, which will be discussed in our ablation study in Section \ref{sec:ablation studies}.
+Here we choose the answer to the last generated problem by default.
+As shown in Table \ref{table:preliminary evaluation on 003}, adding Progressively Refining to our method can bring further improvement across different prompt-construction approaches.